The Essential Academic Skills Enhancement (EASE) workshop series

 "I took my first Chem lab test.
 While we were waiting outside for our time slot to start the exam our TA was asking us questions to make sure we knew certain concepts.
 One of them was the calibration curve and everyone was like 'oh yeah we know that.
 The Excel workshop very helpful,' to that, our TA's response was ' yeah I noticed that i did not really have to go over that.
 You guys seem to get it.'" - Mariah Zuni, Chem 123L student

-Hot off the Press!
-As STEM Gateway enters it's final no-cost-extension year, the EASE video workshop series will transition to University College and Continuing Education.
-This partnership will provide the same great workshops to all UNM students.
+As STEM Gateway closes out (June 30, 2017), the EASE video workshop series will transition to STEM Collaborative Center.
+This will provide the same great workshops to all UNM students.

-This series of workshops aims to provide undergraduate students with support in basic skills required for success in all courses and future career aspirations.
+This series of workshops aims to provide undergraduate students with the 5 essential skills for changing the world, as presented by UNM 5, as well as support in basic skills required for success in all courses and future career aspirations.
 Often it is these essential skills that students are expected to have that hold them back in their course performance rather than content.
 We hope to alleviate this strain so they can focus on course content.
 The structure of most workshops are videos with a corresponding assessment in a LEARN setting.

 These workshops can also help with the new general education core reform by providing students with transferable skills within both information literacy and quantitative reasoning, as well as help students succeed in their content specific courses.